-Last year Chivas Regal hosted a pop-up bar event in London that gave attendees the chance to blend their own bottle of Whisky.
+Once I went to the pop-up bar event in London that Chivas Regal hosted, where they gave attendees the chance to blend their own bottle of Whisky.
 Since going we’ve been doing a bit of testing ourselves and we can now offer you the ‘how to’ guide on blending.

 It even includes some helpful words of wisdom from none other than Chivas Regal’s Global Brand Ambassador Max Warner.

 Don’t say we don’t spoil you!
 It’s time to cement your Whisky connoisseur status even further by turning that average birthday gift hiding at the back of your drinks cabinet into the secret component of a premium homemade blend.

 You may know your Whisky but let’s have some respect for who you are up against here when it comes to blending.
 The master blenders who do this for a living will be working with a wide range of Whiskies on a daily basis, the majority of which they can identify by smell alone.

 Max told us that to work with a brand like Chivas Regal, “You will need to have a qualification from the Institute of Brewing and Distilling to be considered for a position within the Blending Team.
 There are tests carried out on blenders olfactory senses (the nose) as this is the most important ‘device’ for appraising and assessing Whisky”.